 Land prices and stock prices affect the real economic activity, possibly through credit rationing effects and wealth effects.
-Credit rationing effects refer to the process in which fluctuations in asset prices affect collateral values and consequently affect
+Credit rationing effects refer to the process in which fluctuations in asset prices affect collateral values and consequently affect the constraints on expenditures of corporations or individuals.
+This includes cases in which banks hold nonperforming loans, thereby putting constraints on new lending and reinforcing the collection of past loans.
+On the other hand, wealth effects refer to the process in which prices of assets held by individuals or corporations fluctuate and affect decisions of corporations concerning capital investment and decisions of individuals concerning consumption and housing investment.

-European and U.S. markets using foreign currency-denominated bonds).
-Teranishi argues that the growth of capital markets was promoted by increasing demand for securities by middle-class households.
-However, he notes that since the issuers tended to avoid disclosure of information, the growth of the securities markets was limited.
+that since the issuers tended to avoid disclosure of information, the growth of the securities markets was limited.

-9. Ito (1995) notes the importance of "stock collateral financing" of banks to individual stockholders; this served as a kind of "detour funding" from the banks to the corporations through the individual stockholder.
-However, Hoshi and Kashyap (2001) argue that even if the banks actually provided the funds by means of stock collateral financing, the stockholders controlled the activities of the borrowing corporations, so that there was no difference with direct financing in terms of corporate governance.
+9 Ito (1995) notes the importance of "stock collateral financing" of banks to individual stockholders; this served as a kind of "detour funding" from the banks to the corporations through the individual stockholder.
+However, Hoshi and Kashyap (2001) argue that even if the banks actually provided the funds by means of "stock collateral financing," the stockholders controlled the activities of the borrowing corporations, so that there was no difference with direct financing in terms of corporate governance.